Skip to Main Content

 MicroFridge Rental

 University Housing Services and Collegiate Concepts have partnered to provide a MicroFridge rental program to North Village residents.
 MicroFridge is the original combination appliance featuring a mini-fridge, freezer, and microwave.
 You can rent a MicroFridge for the academic year.
-We will place it in your room prior to move-in and will remove it at the end of the year following move-out.
+Rented units will be placed in your room prior to move-in and picked-up after move-out.

-Please visit our MicroFridge rental site to rent a unit for the upcoming year, review ordering deadlines, and learn more about the units.
+Please visit the MicroFridge rental site to rent a unit for the upcoming year, review ordering deadlines, and learn more about the units.

 Care Package Program: The Residence Hall Association and SWAKU have partnered to provide care packages to students.
 Care packages consist of yummy treats that will be sure to get your student through the semester.
 As an added bonus, this year we are offering various health and safety options too!
 Visit SWAKU to check out current offerings!